For Rising 11th and 12th Graders

 Increasing Diversity, Equity, & Access (IDEA)

-IDEA: Increasing Diversity, Equity, and Access programs focus on support and empowerment of traditionally underrepresented populations in STEM, including (but not limited to) the areas of race, ethnicity, socio-economic status, and ability.
-All individuals are welcome to apply.
+*IDEA initiatives are mission-driven sessions led by departments aiming to Increase Diversity, Equity, & Access in STEM majors and careers.
+These activities focus on support and empowerment of traditionally excluded populations in STEM including (but not limited to) the areas of gender, race, ethnicity, socio-economic status, and ability.
+IDEA initiatives aim to provide a safe environment to build a community of peers and mentors who empower one another to be confident and courageous in their exploration of STEM.
+All are welcome to apply.